Elisiah/elisiah.github.io/00_index.markdown

 ---

 Hi Im Ellie,<br>
-Im a Second Year BSc Computer Science and Mathematics Undergraduate at the University of Exeter.
+Im a Second Year BSc Computer Science Undergraduate at a Russel Group University in England.

 Please note that since alot of my work is reverse engineering alot of code I write I cannot post; find my GitHub in the footer.

 <b>Here are my two main projects (Please click the title to go to their respective landing pages):</b>

-<h1><a href="https://jumpkingplus.github.io/">Jump King Project</a></h1>
+<h1><a href="https://jumpkingplus.github.io/">Jump King Project (Now: Steam Workshop)</a></h1>

-I work as a member of a small team of 4 called [Jump King Plus](https://jumpkingplus.github.io/) to create new updates for the game [Jump King](https://store.steampowered.com/app/1061090/Jump_King/).
+I worked as a member of a small team of 4 called [Jump King Plus](https://jumpkingplus.github.io/) to create new updates for the game [Jump King](https://store.steampowered.com/app/1061090/Jump_King/).
-The mod and updates are officially endorsed by Nexile (the creators of Jump King).
+The mod and updates were officially endorsed by Nexile (the creators of Jump King).

+As of 2024, after 50,000 downloads the JK+ project and all of it's mods have been merged into the official Jump King Steam Workshop by the game's deevelopment team.
+This offers better opportunities for other creators to interface with modding utilities, and as a result, the project has been archived.

+You can read about Phoenix (the project lead)'s work porting the modding utilities to the official workshop [Here](https://jumpkingplus.github.io/the-good-ending/)

 ![](https://img.shields.io/github/downloads/JumpKingPlus/JumpKingPlus/total?style=flat-square)